CIC Student Guide Online

 - Click My Computer in the left-hand window to locate the folder where you want to save the file (for example, “My Documents” on a home computer or your student folder on the CIC L: drive).
 Click and drag the file from Dante into the selected folder.

-- End a session or disconnect and quit using steps 7 or 8 above.
+- Disconnect and quit using steps 8 through 9 above.

 DOWNLOADING FILES WITH FUGU FOR MAC